 What the Whirlpool brand is missing

-While the brand of Whirlpool is certianly a feel-good kind of brand, it lacks a key ingredient to incite change in a behavior.
-It is not pursuasive.
+While the brand of Whirlpool is certainly a feel-good kind of brand, it lacks a key ingredient to incite change in behavior.
+It is not persuasive.

 The Whirlpool brand wants consumers to believe that choosing another appliance brand will get in the way of running the house and taking care of the family.